labermt/CST116SRS05/README.md

 If a cell is on the border of the array, it wraps back to the opposite end when looking at neighbors.

-Prompt the user for number of iterations and print the values of your array for each iteration.
-Use a row of '-' characters to divide your iterations.
+Prompt the user for number of iterations and output the values of your array for each iteration.
+Use a row of 100 '-' characters to divide your iterations.
 Output the original array a iteration 0.

 Tips: